ChiralBehaviors/Ultrastructure/README.md

 Ultrastructure
 ==============

 An implementation of Ultrastructure using PostgreSQL.
-The license for this project is the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+The license for this project is the [GPLv3 License](http://www.gnu.org/licenses/gpl-3.0.html)

 To run this software you will need a working PostgreSQL database version 9.3+.
 You can either install from [prebuilt PostgreSQL installations](http://www.enterprisedb.com/products-services-training/pgdownload) or your own prefered method.